mikehuntemann/9x16/02-network-attached-media/02-filesharing-approaches.md

 Apple then released the **iPhone 2G (2007)** and one year later its general purpose hardware device with the **iPhone 3G (2008)** in combination with the **App Store (2008)** which would make iOS app development available to the developer community.
 This way, the iPhone itself created its own platform and services as a new medium which inherited the same control mechanisms of filesystem management and abstraction for the end-user.

 Summary of changes:
 - from general purpose hardware (Desktop PCs)
 - to media specific handheld hardware
 - to media distribution as a service
 - to general purpose handheld hardware
 - to media and application distribution as a service

 ### Wave Three: Streaming Services & Demonetization

-With iOS and Android as the main driver of this shift to smartphone technology, these software platform solidified the way where the media should come from.
+With iOS and Android as the main driver of this shift to smartphone technology, these software platforms solidified the way where the media should come from.
 The dualism of the local or on-device music library on the one hand, and the access to other streaming platforms via 3rd-party apps on the other hand.

 The parallel development of streaming services of **Spotify (2006)** or **Soundcloud (2007)** for example made the early file-sharing seem almost unnecessary.
 Content inside of these platforms were either "all in one place", easier to navigate or to discover, didn't need individual payments or "ownership" and could be collaboratively managed or handled with platform specific functions.